xMazzmax/coiffeur-seren/README.md

 You don't have to choose one or the other.
 See it as a spectrum.
 Depending on your brand, you can lean more towards one or the other, but after deciding on for example mostly sharp edges, choose 1 single border radius and 1 single icon set that gives that impression and stick to it.

+> [!IMPORTANT]
+> Images are usually the main reason behind very slow websites.
+Before publishing your own website, make sure to compress your images with an app like [Squoosh](https://squoosh.app/).
+This will significantly reduces the image sizes, resulting in blazing fast loading speed, while keeping great image quality.
+In most cases you won't even notice the difference visually.
+A good rule of thumb for the size of each image is 100KB.
+There are similar tools for video, in case you need it.

 **🎯 RESULTS**

 Here are three examples: